The Graduate Certificate in Museum and Gallery Management Program is open to both current and prospective University of Houston graduate students.

 Prospective UH Students

+A graduate degree from an accredited institution with an overall 3.0 average is required for admission.
 Prospective students not enrolled at the University of Houston must apply via ApplyWeb.
-The program code is MUSEUMGNGC.